TopBiketoursPortugal/TopBikeToursPortugal/content/tours/the-way-of-st-James-bike-tour.md

     location:
       lat: "42.5988042"
       lng: "-6.7259329"
-    title: Day 11 -  Astorga - Cacabelos / 70 km
+    title: Day 11 -  Astorga - Ponferrada - Bierzo
   - day: "12"
-    description: Triacastela will be this day's destination.
-This route is one of the most beautiful of the caminho, where you can admire the vast mountains, covered with nature and small villages.
-The city of Triacastela is a famous stop point for the pilgrims, where they exchange experiences on the path they have traveled.
+    description: scend into the Galician mountains, enjoying the challenge of the climbs as you head to Las Herrerias.
+The fresh mountain air and rugged surroundings create an exhilarating experience.
     location:
       lat: "42.7563403"
       lng: "-7.2397461"
-    title: Day 12 - Cacabelos – Tríacastela / 55 km
+    title: Day 12 - Ponferrada - Las Herrerias
   - day: "13"
-    description: After Breakfast, the next destination is Portomarin.
-This route is famous for it's up's and down's, but once again you will be rewarded with beautiful landscapes.
-This camino offers you a lot of bridges and stone routes of the Medieval time, until you arrive to Portomarin.
+    description: Descend from the mountains into Sarria, a bustling town marking the 100-kilometer point on the Camino.
+This stretch takes you through lush Galician countryside and offers a mix of terrains.
     location:
       lat: "42.808161"
       lng: "-7.6156139"
-    title: Day 13 -  Tríacastela - Portomarin / 46 km
+    title: Day 13 -  Las Herrerias - Sarria
   - day: "14"
-    description: Leaving Portomarin the next destination is Melide.
-This path is mainly treaded in the middle of forests, where you can contemplate all the nature that there is to offer.
-Arriving to Melide, you can taste the famous octopus and admire the several churchs and the town castle.
+    description: Cycle through picturesque villages and shaded paths as you approach Arzúa.
+The gentle terrain allows you to savor the natural beauty of Galicia.
     location:
       lat: "42.9145741"
       lng: "-8.0136139"
-    title: Day 14 -  Portomarin - Melide 62 Km / 39 km
+    title: Day 14 -  Sarria - Arzúa
   - day: "15"
-    description: The final destination is Santiago de Compostela.
-In this day you start to see more and more pilgrims and everyone wishes “Buen Camino”.
+    description: "The final leg of your journey leads you through serene landscapes and traditional villages.
+Arrive in Santiago de Compostela, where the grand Cathedral awaits, marking the culmination of your pilgrimage.
+Day 8:
-      Reaching to Santiago you will find lots of pilgrims, happy for their achivement and, of course, you will find the magnificent cathedral of Santiago that, each year, continues to win more and more people to make this religious / spiritual route.
+      Departure As your remarkable bike tour comes to an end, take time to reflect on the experiences and connections you've gained.
+Depart from Santiago de Compostela with memories of a transformative journey along the Camino de Santiago.
+This 8-day bike tour takes you through diverse landscapes, historic towns, and challenging terrains, offering a mix of physical accomplishment and spiritual reflection."
     location:
       lat: "42.8804219"
       lng: "-8.5458608"